Storyline and Studio: Media Doesn't Autoplay When Slides Advance Automatically

 Media on Other Slides

-When audio or video content is on a layer in Storyline, don't display the layer automatically.
-Ask learners to click a button or interact with another object on the slide before showing the layer.
-Then the media will play as expected.
+Similarly, when audio or video content is on a layer in Storyline, don't display the layer automatically.
+Ask learners to interact with another object on the slide before showing the layer.
+The media should play as expected.